raspberrypilearning/getting-started-guide-microbit/en/step_8.md

 --- task ---

-**Optional:** Use the internet to find the starting notes of a song you love, see if you can change the tones in your <code style="background-color: #1e90ff">on start</code> block to match them.
+**Optional:** Use the internet to find the starting notes of a song you love, see if you can change the tones in your `on start`{:class='microbitbasic'} block to match them.

 --- /task ---